karllhughes/learn/_posts/2020-06-24-technical-blog-platforms.md

 ### Jekyll

 If you aren't intimidated by HTML, CSS, Markdown, you might want to [give Jekyll a shot](https://jekyllrb.com/).
 Jekyll doesn't have a user-friendly back end like WordPress does, but if your writers are mostly developers, they may be very comfortable with editing markdown files in Github anyway.
-Because Jekyll also generates a static website, you'll find that it's fast and takes very little effort on your end to optimize.
+(You can see more of the differences between Jekyll and Wordpress [in this comparison](https://draft.dev/learn/jekyll-vs-wordpress).)Because Jekyll also generates a static website, you'll find that it's fast and takes very little effort on your end to optimize.

 Jekyll uses [Liquid](https://shopify.github.io/liquid/) and gives you a blank slate when it comes to templates.
 There will be little built-in code, so you'll have to rely on Jekyll's plugins.
 You can also host it for free on GitHub Pages so your costs are basically nil.
 This means that you'll never have to upgrade your site or lose your content because it automatically works with GitHub.
 It'll all be backed up.